 Do you have a family member or friend who is against homeschooling?
 A few years ago, I had an interesting conversation with my uncle, who admitted he used to be totally anti-homeschooling.

 For most of us, dealing with people who don't agree with the educational choice we've chosen, doesn't bother us too much.
 We can listen to their opinion, answer their questions, and walk away.

 But... when it comes to dealing with close friends and family members, their opinions have a greater effect on us.

-So, when the topic of home education came up while visiting my uncle, I sat and listened quietly, as he shared his views with me.
+So, when the topic of home education came up during my family's visit with relatives , I sat and listened quietly, as my uncle shared his views with me.

 Although I didn't know where the conversation was going to go, I really wanted to know what he thought, from his perspective as a retired professional educator.

-As a former science teacher and department head of a public high school in the Toronto, Ontario area, his reasons for being anti-homeschooling were two-fold.
+As a former math and science teacher and department head of a large public high school in the Toronto, Ontario area, his reasons for being anti-homeschooling were two-fold.